okuramasafumi/alba/README.md

 ### Feature rich

-While Alba's core is simple, it provides additional features when you need them, For example, Alba provides [a way to control circular associations](#circular-associations-control), [inferring resource classes, root key and associations](#inference) and [supports layouts](#layout).
+While Alba's core is simple, it provides additional features when you need them, For example, Alba provides [a way to control circular associations](#circular-associations-control), [root key and association resource name inference](#root-key-and-association-resource-name-inference) and [supports layouts](#layout).

 ## Installation